Business Interruption Insurance

 Rent Or Lease Payments

 Just because your business is temporarily closed, it doesn’t mean you can ignore your landlord and not pay them.
 Business interruption insurance will cover your rent or your lease while you’re working on reopening.
+If you have purchased the property and are have mortgage payments, those will be covered as well.

 If you have business loans taken out before the shutdown, your ban will still expect you to pay them – even if you’re not making any money.
-This is where business interruption insurance can kick-in and ensure you don’t miss any payments.
+This is where business interruption insurance can kick in and ensure you don’t miss any payments.

 Even if your business is temporarily not generating revenue, you’ll still have to meet your tax obligations.
 Business interruption insurance will ensure that you have the necessary funds to pay the taxes you owe.
+And just as is the case with most business insurance policies, a business interruption policy is also tax-deductible.

 The Cost To Relocate